SFrinking/aproof-icf17-classifier/README.md

 # Runtime and File Size
 The code runs faster if GPU is available on your machine; it is used automatically if it's available, no need to configure anything.

-On some machines, you might run into issues when generating domains predictions (this function is applied to each sentence in the input file).
-If this is the case, split the input into smaller batches.
+On some machines, you might run into memory issues when generating predictions.
+In this case, reduce `--chunk_size` and/or `--prediction_batch_size`.

 # License: